More Bang for the Buck: Process Reward Modeling with Entropy-Driven Uncertainty: Related Works

 \section{Related Works}

 Methods for evaluating LLM outputs have evolved from early rule-based heuristics to sophisticated model-based reward frameworks.
 Initial approaches~\citep{mu2024rulebasedrewardslanguage} relied on keyword matching, which limited their generalizability when domain transferring.
 The LLM-as-judge paradigm~\citep{zheng2023judgingllmasajudgemtbenchchatbot} enabled self-evaluation but introduced self-verification biases, as well as increased computational costs~\citep{wang2023selfconsistencyimproveschainthought}.
+Output-Reward Models (ORMs;~\citealp{wang2024interpretablepreferencesmultiobjectivereward,yuan2024freeprocessrewardsprocess,luo2024improve}) assign scores to final outputs based on human annotation.
+However, ORMs neglect intermediate reasoning steps, risking misjudgment when flawed processes yield correct results.